bioinformaticsdotca/CloudComp_2017/module1_lab.md

 header2: Working with Big Cancer Data in the Collaboratory Cloud 2017 Module 1 Lab
 image: /site_images/CBW_bigdata_icon.jpg
 home: https://bioinformaticsdotca.github.io/CloudComputing_2017
-description: This module will cover
+description: This module will cover the steps required to setup and configure a virtual machine, and will show you how to access data in the Cloud.
 author: George M.
 modified: 2017-10-30
 ---